urgent/thisbounty.com-events/README.md

 Heals when work processes are proven to be fixed and code is shipped

-Grows with completed projects and reference code
+Grows with completed projects, reference code, open source contributions, and wins against competing process systems

 At zero loose a life